abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 #### Create the Composition Request

 In a constrained composition request, the request includes structures for the processors, memory, storage and network interfaces.
-Each structure includes the enumeration annotation, **@Redfish.RequestedCount**, which specifies the requested amount of a resource.
+Each structure includes the annotation `@Redfish.RequestedCount`, which specifies the requested amount of a resource.

-The following structures can contain an enumeration annotation and may required sub-properties.
+Based on the capabilities example in [the previous section](#read-the-capabilities-object), the following structures can contain an enumeration annotation and may required sub-properties.

 * The processors request
-	* The @Redfish.RequestedCount is required
+    * The `@Redfish.RequestedCount` is required
-	* The ProcessorType and TotalCores properties are required
+    * The `ProcessorType` and `TotalCores` properties are required
 * The memory request
-	* The @Redfish.RequestedCount is required
+    * The `@Redfish.RequestedCount` is required
-	* The MemoryType, MemoryDeviceType and CapacityMiB properties are required
+    * The `MemoryType` and `CapacityMiB` properties are required
 * The storage request
-	* The @Redfish.RequestedCount is required
+    * The `@Redfish.RequestedCount` is required
-	* Either the SimpleStorage or Storage property may be present, or neither
+    * Either the `SimpleStorage` or `Storage` property may be present, or neither
-	* If present, CapacityBytes property is required
+    * If present, `CapacityBytes` property is required
 * The network interface request
-	* The @Redfish.RequestedCount is required
+    * The `@Redfish.RequestedCount` is required
-	* Either EthernetInterfaces or NetworkInterfaces property may be present, or neither
+    * Either `EthernetInterfaces` or `NetworkInterfaces` property may be present, or neither
-	* If present, SpeedMbps or LinkSpeedMbps properties are required
+    * If present, `SpeedMbps` or `LinkSpeedMbps` properties are required

 For example, the following processor request requests 4 CPUs and 2 FPGAs.
 Other properties in the request can further characterize the processor resource.

 The composition request should be kept simple in order to increase the probability of a successful composition.
 Overly-constrained requests are less likely to be fulfilled.

 Sample Request Payload for Describing Sets of Processors:
 ```json